NCAS-VISION/VISION-toolkit-v2-development/docs/data_requirements.rst

-5. (As specified by the CF Conventions, but for clarity emphasised here) for observational data defined as discrete sampling geometries, which should be the form for example for trajectories e.g. flight paths, the time coordinate must have values in strict monotonically increasing order (i.e. always increasing).
+5. (As specified by the CF Conventions, but for clarity emphasised here) for observational datasets defined as discrete sampling geometries, which should be the form for example for trajectories e.g. flight paths, the time coordinate must have values in strict monotonically increasing order (i.e. always increasing).